-College/Department: School of Education Repeat Status: Not repeatable for credit Prerequisites: EDUC 714 [Min Grade: C] (Can be taken Concurrently)
+College/Department: School of Education Repeat Status: Not repeatable for credit

 EDUC 718 School Principal Internship: School and Community Relations 1.5 Credit

 The yearlong intensive internship is the culminating activity for the students in the Drexel Education Leadership Program.
 During this course, the students will put school leadership theory and knowledge to practical application.